-BCCS Tuition Assistance - The board remains committed to the goal that every child continues to receive a Christian education regardless of the parents' ability to pay.
-The amount of assistance will be determined by need and the funds available.
-Families may apply for needs-based assistance by completing an online application with FACTS.
+BCCS Variable Tuition- The board remains committed to the goal that every child continues to receive a Christian education based on a parents desire for it and regardless of the parents' financial situation.
+Variable tuition allows the school to match tuition to a family's ability to pay.
 For more information, please call the school office at 616-878-3347.
-If your family has a special need, you may also contact a member of the Finance Committee to request assistance.